gkdr/lurch/README.md

 4. `make`
 5. A final `make install` should copy the compiled plugin into your libpurple plugin dir.
 6. The next time you start Pidgin (or another libpurple client), you should be able to activate it in the "Plugins" window.

+### Windows
+Thanks to EionRobb, Windows users can use the dlls he compiled and provides here: https://eion.robbmob.com/lurch/

+### More
+The current version of libpurple does not come with [Message Carbons](https://xmpp.org/extensions/xep-0280.html) support, i.e. if you have multiple devices, your Pidgin might not receive that message, and if you write messages on other devices, you do not see them either.

+Lucky for you, I wrote another plugin to fix this!
+You can find it here: https://github.com/gkdr/carbons Be aware that both are really experimental and might not work well, especially not together.

 ## Usage
 This plugin will set the window title to notify the user if encryption is enabled or not.
 If it is, it will generally not send plaintext messages.
 If a plaintext message is received in a chat that is supposed to be encrypted, the user will be warned.